-In the first of this three part series, we take a detailed look at how to rehab your shoulder injury, starting with motion of the scapula.
+In the first of this four part series, we take a detailed look at how to rehab your shoulder injury, starting with motion of the scapula.

 Firstly please note that I haven’t met you and I can’t see your shoulder.